lightbasenl/platforms/packages/eslint-config/MIGRATION_GUIDE.md

 `@lightbase/eslint-config` instead.
 The result should give almost the same experience as before.
 The main incompatibilities are:

 - Import related rules ban CommonJS style `require`'s.
+Check if the tool supports a TypeScript (`.ts`) or ESM (`.mjs`) config file.
+If so, try to migrate to that format.
-Check if the tool supports `.mjs` config files or add file specific ignores.
-The provided config below includes an exclusion already fro `**.js` files.
+  Not every tool supports this, so the provided config below includes various rule exclusions for JavaScript config files.
 - Prettier is enabled with [`experimentalTernaries`](https://prettier.io/blog/2023/11/13/curious-ternaries).
-This reformats the ternaries, but this is always auto-fixed.
+This reformats the ternaries.
+This rule is mostly auto-fixable.
 - Stricter jsx-a11y setup.
 We have enabled the full strict config from eslint-plugin-jsx-a11y.
 Older configs only enabled a few rules.
-This is as good time as ever to improve the accessibility.
+This is as good time as ever to improve accessibility.
 - Strict checks on unused `async` keywords.
 This is not auto-fixed, since it might alter behavior.
-Be careful.
+Be careful!
 - The config is stricter on unused variables.
 They can be prefixed with a `_` to ignore.
   For example, `} catch (e) {` becomes `} catch (_e) {` or even `} catch {`.
 And
   `const { unused, ...rest } = obj;` becomes `const {unused: _unused, ...rest } = obj;`